unik-name/docs.unikname.network/docs/uns-use-the-network/cli.md

 - gcc/g++
 - Python 2.7

 Most of the times, theses tools are already installed.
-If not, you can read on the [@unik-name Forum](https://forum.unik-name.com/t/how-to-get-required-tools-to-install-the-uns-cli/95) how to install them for your operating system.
+If not, you can read on the [Unikname Forum](https://forum.unik-name.com/t/how-to-get-required-tools-to-install-the-uns-cli/95) how to install them for your operating system.

-If still you need help to install theses tools, you can get support on [the @unik-name Forum](https://forum.unik-name.com).
+If still you need help to install theses tools, you can get support on [the Unikname Forum](https://forum.unik-name.com).

 #### Installation with NPM